 Each year, about 1.6 million Americans receive these life-changing services, which help ensure dignity, respect, and peace during their most difficult and vulnerable moments.

 Support extends to family members, too, helping them cope with their loved one’s illness and care for them at home when possible.
 When a patient dies, hospice workers continue to assist the family through their grief.

-As medical director of Marlton-based Samaritan Healthcare & Hospice – South Jersey’s oldest hospice organization – I see the gratitude of our patients and families every day.
+As medical director of Mount Laurel-based Samaritan – South Jersey’s oldest hospice organization – I see the gratitude of our patients and families every day.
 They are thankful for the dedication and compassion of their hospice staff and volunteers, the expert care they receive, and the peace of mind they get from these critical supports.